is-mariam/econ_crypto/README.md

 ## Objectives
 * Collect various economic factor data and synchronize the frequencies in a data lake
 * Find trends between cryptocurrency prices and the larger economic environment using statistical models
-* Implement machine learning (ML) to predict average monthly prices for cryptocurrencies in the next year
+* Implement machine learning (ML) to predict average monthly prices for cryptocurrencies

 ## Data Sources
 * FRED database